samarog/projects/19.2 Simon Game/README.md

-###

-# 🔷 Don Simon: Elemental Memory Game
+# 🔷 Don Simon: An Elemental Memory Game

-> A built-from-scratch web-based alternative to the classic **Simon Game**, featuring custom element themes (fire, water, air, and earth).
+A built-from-scratch web-based alternative to the classic **Simon Game**, featuring custom element themes (fire, water, air, and earth).
 Players must repeat an increasingly complex sequence of button presses using mouse or keyboard.

-## 🎮 How to Play
+## How to Play

 - Press **"S"** to start the game.
 - A sequence of elements will be shown (with sound and animation).